Study Abroad Program Overview

-- Core course on India - 6 quarter/4 UC semester units
+- Core course on India - 6 quarter/4 UC semester units; letter grade only

-- Internship placement with academic credit through a UC online course - 12 quarter/8 UC semester units
+- Internship for academic credit with a UC online course - 12 quarter/8 UC semester units; pass/no pass only

 Both courses will be assigned upper-division credit.
 The subject areas will vary.

-The core course introduces Hindi language and examines various facets of India.
+The core course examines various facets of life and work in India and introduces basic Hindi language.
 Course excursions within Mumbai and lectures by local experts augment classroom instruction, illustrate social, economic and cultural situations and provide opportunities to observe topics discussed in class.
 This core course is worth 6 quarter/4 semester UC units of upper-division credit.

 Students also undertake academic internships with local Mumbai organizations or companies on projects related to student interests.
-Students will be enrolled in a UC internship course to document their service activities, reflection and engagement with the organization, with journal entries during the course and a paper at the end of the program.
+Students are enrolled in a UC internship course to document their service activities, reflection and engagement with the organization, with weekly journal entries and a paper at the end of the program.
 The full-time internship is worth 12 quarter/8 semester UC units of upper-division internship credit and is taken on a P/NP basis unless the home campus major department requires a letter grade for major UC credit.

 Use the following resources to learn more: